 Utah comprises of primarily a mixed economy that is driven by industries like mining, tourism, agriculture, information technology, manufacturing, petroleum production, and finance.
 The manufacturing and mining industries have existed for decades but tourism and information technology are the growing industries that have witnessed a large number of company incorporation in Utah in the recent past.

 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

 Sales Tax Exemption for Manufacturing Equipment: In the state of Utah, any type of equipment and machinery being used in the manufacturing process of a product to be sold as a tangible personal property will be exempted from sales tax.
-If you set up company in Utah in the amusement industry then certain equipment and machinery to be used in the industry will also be exempted.
+If you set up a company in Utah in the amusement industry then certain equipment and machinery to be used in the industry will also be exempted.
 The sales of raw materials and utilities & fuel are also exempted from sales tax in the state.
-In order to avail of the exemption, you need to submit Form TC-721.
+In order to benefit from any of the exemptions, you need to submit Form TC-721.
 Download Form

 Some of the other incentives for businesses that you can benefit from include Renewable Energy Development Incentive (REDI), Economic Development Tax Increment Finance Tax Credit (EDTIF), Research Activities Credits, and High Cost Infrastructure Tax Credit (HCITC) among others.